No Comments

 Is there a gym we can use?

 Placencia has an outdoor gym which cna be used on a daily pay basis, called Evolution.
-There are many yoga classes to be found throughout the village; my favorite is BB Yoga.
+There are many yoga classes to be found throughout the village.
 You can ride your bike up to her morning classes.
 You can also run or walk for miles on the beach right out front – all beach here is public use!

 What excursions should I take?